-- From the Form screen, click on the Options icon and select Edit Form Template from the drop-down list.
+- From the Form screen, click the Options icon and select Edit Form Template from the drop-down list.

 Configure a Standard Form Header

-- From the Admin: Edit Configurable Forms screen, click on the Edit icon on the Form Header section.
+- From the Admin: Edit Configurable Forms screen, click the Edit icon on the Form Header section.

 - From the Edit Header pop-up, select a Form Title radio button: